Constrictor (character): Frank Payne

 Constrictor appeared as a supporting character in Deadpool wherein he and Titania moved in with him as his roommates.
 During their uncomfortable living situation, Constrictor was convinced that Titania was actually a man.
 It would turn out that he was right that she was not what she seemed; but not about her gender as Titania was revealed to actually be the mutant shapeshifter and Deadpool's former lover, Copycat.
 He was later found to be under the employment of Justin Hammer.
 When cutbacks forced his supervisor to lay him off, he responded by brutally attacking him.

 He did join the seventh incarnation of the Masters of Evil led by the Crimson Cowl.
-During the Deadpool story arc, it was also revealed that Constrictor had been part of a very short-lived rendition of the Wizard's Frightful Four.
+During the Deadpool story arc, it was also revealed that Constrictor had been part of a short-lived rendition of the Wizard's Frightful Four.

 At one point he was one of the many mercenaries hired to kill Alex Hayden, who was at this time thought to be Wade Wilson.
-He works with many unnamed mercs and some notable ones, including Crossfire.
+He works with many unnamed mercenaries and some notable ones, including Crossfire.
 In the story it was stated that Wilson was a hard-ass, so Hayden could not be Deadpool.
 Hayden then broke Constrictor's nose.
-The Constrictor was later seen in the same issue being used, or rather his vibranium coils were used, to drag the Rhino into a river.
+Constrictor was later seen in the same issue being used, or rather his vibranium coils were used, to drag the Rhino into a river.
 Somehow both escaped.

-After a severe beating from Hercules, the Constrictor was awarded several million dollars in a lawsuit.
-Nighthawk, rich himself, convinces the Constrictor that with all his money there was no need to be a criminal anymore, and he has apparently turned over a new leaf and decided to be a hero.
+After a severe beating from Hercules, Constrictor was awarded several million dollars in a lawsuit.
+Nighthawk, rich himself, convinces Constrictor that with all his money there was no need to be a criminal anymore, and he has apparently turned over a new leaf and decided to be a hero.
 He is currently under the employment of S.H.I.E.L.D. as a member of the new Six-Pack.
-He was most recently seen at an all-superhuman charity poker tournament hosted by the Thing (who also had a hand in the Constrictor's apparent reformation), where Hercules regains at least a large portion of the money he lost to the Constrictor in a non-tournament side game.
+He was most recently seen at an all-superhuman charity poker tournament hosted by the Thing (who also had a hand in Constrictor's apparent reformation), where Hercules regains at least a large portion of the money he lost to Constrictor in a non-tournament side game.

 Constrictor plays a small role in the "Secret War" crossover event.

-The Constrictor was identified as one of the 142 registered superheroes who have registered as part of the 50-State Initiative and joined Camp Hammond's staff.
-The Constrictor was later revealed to be part of the Shadow Initiative, a black ops version of the Initiative under the command of Henry Gyrich.
+Constrictor was identified as one of the 142 registered superheroes who have registered as part of the 50-State Initiative and joined Camp Hammond's staff.
+Constrictor was later revealed to be part of the Shadow Initiative, a black ops version of the Initiative under the command of Henry Gyrich.
 He travels with Trauma and Mutant Zero, two other members of the group, into Madison Square Garden; they rescue Initiative recruits from the invading alien forces called the Warbound.